 North Wales Police are making changes to the application process and the requirement for medical information.

-Applicants will be required to provide medical information verified by a GP for all firearm and shot gun applications, or applications to register as a firearms dealer – this includes renewals.
+Applicants will be required to provide medical information verified by a GP for all firearm and shot gun grant applications, renewal of existing shotgun and firearm certificates or applications to register as a firearms dealer.

-This applies to any application, whether declaring a medical condition or not.
+This applies to all applications, whether declaring a medical condition or not.
 The change is being implemented to enable the Police to make informed decisions which will protect both the shooting community and the wider public.
 The change will mean a consistent and fair process for all applicants and will assist in improving application processing times.

 Frequently Asked Questions